Of the three basic use cases for Tealeaf UI Capture, capturing UI interactions with the web page for later replay is the most complex.

 - When a predefined number of events were captured.

 - At page unload time, usually defined as the minimum condition.

 This diagram shows the interactions of the example web page with the web server over time, including the web page Ajax transactions and the web pages added by UI Capture.
 In this sequence diagram, the web page application made two Ajax transactions followed by two Tealeaf Ajax transactions.
 Time increases from top to bottom.

 Note: For each user action, the UI Capture solution submits a single message.

 For more information about web page interactions, see UI Capture installation and implementation.

 How UI Capture replays captured interactions

-To replay a web page, the IBM Tealeaf replay software mimics the interactions between the browser and visitor and between the browser and the web server.
+To replay a web page, the Tealeaf replay software mimics the interactions between the browser and visitor and between the browser and the web server.

 These interactions are shown in the following diagram.

 For replay to correctly map the new Ajax request to the previously captured one, a unique identifier for the post that is consistent between the captured instance and the replayed instance must be present.
 You can configure mapping rules so that request variables can be ignored or used to match to the captured request correctly.